ahnguyen17/CompassAI/memory-bank/progress.md

     - **Fixed:** Resolved TypeScript build error (`TS2719`) in `ChatPage.tsx` by updating its local `CustomModelData` interface definition to include `baseModelSupportsVision`, aligning it with `ModelSelectorDropdown.tsx` and backend data.
     - **Fixed:** Resolved backend ReferenceError in `chatMessages.js` by ensuring `modelIdentifierForApi` is initialized before use in vision checks.
     - **Fixed:** Corrected OpenAI/Perplexity API request formatting for `image_url` to send an object `{ "url": "data:..." }` instead of a string, resolving 400 errors.
+- **S3 File Deletion on Session Delete:**
+    - Implemented logic in `backend/controllers/chatSessions.js` (`deleteChatSession` function) to:
+        - Identify `ChatMessage` documents with `fileInfo.filename`.
+        - Delete the corresponding objects from AWS S3 using `DeleteObjectCommand`.
+        - Then proceed to delete `ChatMessage` and `ChatSession` records from MongoDB.
 - **`ChatPage.tsx` Cleanup and TypeScript Error Resolution:**
     - Successfully removed extraneous text appended to `ChatPage.tsx` after a previous `write_to_file` operation.
     - **`vite-env.d.ts` Updates:**